evey-pea/capstone-project-2-expresso-start/README.md

 # Expresso

+## Student Notes

+See the Codecademy forums for this [post](https://discuss.codecademy.com/t/expresso-project-installing-dependencies/608446) on installing with newer versions of Node.js

 ## Project Overview

 In this capstone project, you will build all of the routing and database logic for an internal tool for a coffee shop called Expresso.

 The Expresso internal tool should allow users to:

 - Create, view, update, and delete menus
 - Create, view, update, and delete menu items
 - Create, view, update, and delete employees